johnjohnlin/nicotb/README.md

 which include but are not limited to:

 * More complete runtime error checking and more verbose message,
-* Support for more protocols and more examples,
+* Support for more protocols and more examples and
-* Check on more platforms and
+* Check on more platforms.
-* Scoreboard.